Cinders & Sapphires: At Somerton, Book 1

 When Ada returns with her family from India to England, her life changes dramatically: Not only does she meet (and kiss!) and Indian student she meets on the ship, but she's about to get a new stepfamily.
 As she prepares to enter Society, she must keep her romance a secret, especially from her conniving, competitive stepsister Charlotte.
 In the meantime, she strikes up a sort of friendship with her sweet maid Rose, even encouraging her to pursue her musical talents.
 But then one night she pushes Rose to make a decision that changes the young maid's life forever.

 Is it any good?

-Readers who like descriptions of English countryside manors, romance, fancy dresses, and conversations full of double meanings will find plenty to like in the breathless first installment of a new series.
+Readers who like descriptions of English countryside manors, romance, fancy dresses, and conversations full of double meanings will find plenty to like in this breathless first installment.
 CINDERS & SAPPHIRES is a bit overstuffed with scandal, but the pronounced plotting will keep the pages turning -- and ensure that readers stay hungry for the next book in the series.
 While they're waiting for the publication of Book 2, teens will have plenty to talk and think about, including how much has changed since 1910 -- and how they would have fought for their own dreams in such a highly managed society.

 Families can talk about...